-Skipper interviews and biological sampling occurred in Cordova, Whittier, and Seward for the PWS Area commercial fishery and in Seward and Homer for the Cook Inlet Area fishery.
-After PWS sampling goals were not achieved in 2015, due to extremely low effort and poor fishery performance, staff endeavored in 2016 and 2017 to ensure sampling goals for sablefish were achieved.
-Expanded interviews were also conducted with PWS fishermen to collect additional information on fishery dynamics.
-Data obtained included date and location of harvest, length, weight, sex, and gonad condition.
-Otoliths were removed and sent to the Age Determination Unit.
+Skipper interviews and biological sampling occurred in Cordova, Whittier, and Seward for the PWS commercial fishery and in Seward and Homer for the Cook Inlet Area fishery.
+Data collected included date and location of harvest, length, weight, sex, gonad condition, and otoliths.
+Otoliths were sent to the Age Determination Unit.
 Logbooks are required for both fisheries and provide catch and effort data by date and location (Contact Elisa Russ).